pravega/pravega-samples/flink-catalog-examples/README.md

 Flink Catalogs provide metadata such as databases, tables, partitions, views, functions and information needed to access data stored in a database or other external systems.
 It provides a unified API for managing metadata and making it accessible from the Table API and SQL Queries.
 A Catalog enables users to reference existing metadata in their data systems and automatically maps them to Flink's corresponding metadata.
+Pravega `scope` is mapped to Flink catalog `database` while Pravega `stream` is mapped to Flink catalog `table` automatically so that we don't need to manually rewrite DDLs to create tables.
 It let us clearly separate making the data available from consuming it.
 That separation improves productivity, security, and compliance when working with data.

 [Pravega](https://github.com/pravega/pravega), as a storage service, uses terms such as streams and scopes for managing streaming data, but it does not have the concepts of tables and databases.